matthewpalmer/matthewpalmer.github.io/_posts/2014-09-10-iphone-6-plus-launch-image-adaptive-mode.markdown

 layout: post
 title: "How to Add a Launch Image for the iPhone 6 (Plus)"
 category: ios
+rank: top
+excerpt: A quick guide on how to add a launch image in Xcode for the iPhone 6, 7, and 8.
 ---

 Use the following steps to enable the new high resolution displays for iPhone 6 (and Plus).
 To get it to break out of the adaptive mode, you need to force it to use a high resolution Launch Image.